-Plenum chamber A chamber or cavity in which a fluid is held at a pressure dvnamics.
+Plenum chamber A chamber or cavity in which a fluid is held at a pressure above atmospheric or above system mean pressure.

-Branch of fluid power physics dealing with pressure and gas
+Pneumatics Branch of fluid power physics dealing with pressure and gas dynamics.

-Poppet nozzle Forward opening injector nozzle valve used on older to regulate fuel delivery.
+Poppet nozzle Forward opening injector nozzle valve used on older designed to regulate fuel delivery.